 “Uh.
 OK.
 We could meet in the cafeteria after school.”
 There were always students in the cafeteria after school, waiting to be picked up.

 “In private, Mr. Shim,” she repeated.
 She pursed her mouth.
 Her dark eyes were wide and hollow, dazed and sorrowful.
-He’d seen those eyes before on his sister, weeks after their young brother had been killed in a stupid random auto accident.
+He’d seen those eyes before on his sister, weeks after their young brother had been killed by someone who had had a VERY IMPORTANT text message to send while driving through an intersection.
+So it goes, as Kurt Vonnegut used to say.
+He’s in heaven now.

 “We can find a place away from the other kids to talk.”
 The cafeteria was cavernous, with an assembly stage at one end of it.
 They could sit there, next to the stage.